valenescotet/KFLKS/README.md

 # KFLKS
-Ski through the gates to earn a new high score.
+Get Alan through the gates to make him healthy, while earning a new high score.
+Avoid the umbrellas.
 Built in JavaScript with p5js.

 "skiGame.js" is the main JavaScript file